posabsolute/posabsolute.github.io/_posts/2024-01-02-the-email-stack.md

 Almost all web frameworks include a library to send transactional emails, and most email service providers (Amazon SES, etc) also provide their own SDK, but two issues emerge:
 * You still need to compile the email with dynamic variables, which needs to be done before using those libraries.
 * Few of those libraries provide an optional queue/retry mechanism if it fails.
+*
 For me, it's almost inconceivable that my customers won't receive their emails.
-Think of a receipt; when those service email providers are down, your customers won't receive their receipt.
+Think of a ecommerce receipt; when those email providers are down, your customers won't receive their receipt.

 You need an optional queue and retry mechanism to manage this issue, with a bunch of integration with Redis, Kafka, Rabbit, etc.